-For me, drawing things outside the confines of a computer opens my mind to a wider array of possibilities.
+For me, drawing things outside the confines of a computer opens my mind to a wider array of possibilities but I also use it to play games with the best mouse for fps I got online.
 I’ve done it both ways, and settled on pen and paper as the right choice for me.
 Do the same and see what works for you!

 iPlotz is my number one choice for creating iPhone wireframe mockups electronically.
 They have lot of built-in iOS interface elements making it easy to drag and drop elements on and around the screen.
 The program also allows you to set hyperlinks on buttons to link from screen to screen.
 My favorite feature is the sharing option.
 It allows you to comment on specific portions of the design and then allow clients to comment or give fedback.

 For the features they offer at just $99 a year it’s a great value.